Maloy-Baroi/Social_Media_Task/README.md

 Steps you should follow to run the project:

 Pull this repository
-Create a virtualenv and install dependencies with pip install -r requirements.txt
+Install dependencies with pip install -r requirements.txt

 This application built with:
 Django Rest Framework to create the crud operations and the interaction with the database(mysql).